Shingo Kumabayashi: Playing career

 Kumabayashi was born in Asahikawa, Hokkaido on June 23, 1981, and raised in Akita, Akita.
-After graduating from high school, he joined J1 League club Júbilo Iwata in 2000.
-However he could not play at all in the match in the club with many Japan national team players.
-In June 2002, he moved to J2 League club Shonan Bellmare.
+After graduating from high school, he joined the J1 League club Júbilo Iwata in 2000.
+However he was not played much, as their roster included many Japan national team players.
+In June 2002, he moved to the J2 League club Shonan Bellmare.
 He became a regular player as defensive midfielder immediately and played many matches until 2003.
 However his opportunity to play decreased in 2004.
-In 2005, he moved to J1 club Yokohama F. Marinos.
-However he could not play many matches.
-In 2006, he moved to J2 club Vegalta Sendai.
-He became a regular player as defensive midfielder.
+In 2005, he moved to the J1 club Yokohama F. Marinos, but was never put into play.
+In 2006, he moved to the J2 club Vegalta Sendai.
+He became a regular player as a defensive midfielder.
 However his opportunity to play decreased in 2006.
-In July 2006, he moved to J2 club Tokushima Vortis and played many matches as regular player.
-In 2008, he moved to J2 club Thespa Kusatsu.
-He played many matches as regular player in 5 seasons until 2012.
-In 2013, he moved to Japan Football League club Blaublitz Akita based in his local.
-He played as regular player and the club was promoted to new league J3 League from 2014.
-He retired end of 2015 season.
+In July 2006, he moved to the J2 club Tokushima Vortis and played many matches as a regular player.
+In 2008, he moved to the J2 club Thespa Kusatsu.
+He played many matches as a regular player over five seasons until 2012.
+In 2013, he moved to the Japan Football League club Blaublitz Akita based in his local area.
+He played as a regular player and the club was promoted to the new J3 League in 2014.
+He retired at the end of the 2015 season.